Frequently Asked Questions / Common Debug Tips

 Released Linux Images Not Booting

-All AMD released images are verified on their supported Starter Kit.
-If an released image does not boot on the Starter Kit, for an example you may see errors like this while booting, for an example, Ubuntu:
+All images released by AMD are verified on their supported Starter Kit.
+If a released image does not boot on the Starter Kit, It is usually because the Starter Kit needs an updated boot firmware.
+For example, you might see errors like this while booting (Ubuntu):

 [ 17.644316] emc: device handler registered